 Once you refinance, it’s like you’re starting over.
-Say you’ve been paying off your old mortgage for 10 years, and you have 20 years left to go.
-If you refinance then into a new 30-year mortgage, you’re now starting at 30 years again.
+Say you’ve been paying off your old mortgage for 10 years, and you have 20 years to go.
+If you refinance into a new 30-year mortgage, you’re now starting at 30 years again.

-Figure out whether you’re willing to invest the effort.
+Figure out whether you’re willing to invest the effort

 Refinancing, just like applying for a mortgage, can take significant time and effort.
 You may need to obtain additional paperwork and spend time understanding your options, so consider whether the savings you could receive make up for this extra effort.

 Know where your credit stands

 Since your credit can affect your interest rate, you should know what kind of shape it’s in.
 If it’s not in great standing, you may want to take steps to improve it before you refinance.